-A physiotherapist is a university-trained health professional who can treat conditions or injuries that affect the way you move and do your daily activities.
+A physiotherapist is a university-trained health professional who can assess and treat conditions or injuries that affect the way you move and do daily activities.

 Paediatric physiotherapists are physiotherapists who specialise in working with children from birth and during childhood and adolescence.

 Physiotherapists work in community health centres, private practices, not-for-profit organisations and hospitals.